plblum/jivs/docs/Jivs_API.md

 ## Validation Deep Dive
 ### What invokes validation
-Both the ValidationManager and validatable ValueHosts have a `validate()` function, as described in the next two sections.
+Both the ValueHostsManager and validatable ValueHosts have a `validate()` function, as described in the next two sections.
 #### ValueHost.validate()
 When a ValueHosts' value changed, call its `validate()` function or pass the `{ validate: true }` option into the `setValue()` (and related) function.